 The original Poltergeist star, Heather O’Rourke, died at age 12 from cardiac arrest on an operating table after suffering from flu like symptoms, which many say were misdiagnosed as Crohn’s Disease.

-In the Poltergeist 2015 movies, Sam Raimi and director Gil Kenan reimagine and contemporize the classic tale about a family whose suburban home is invaded by angry spirits.
+In this new Poltergeist, Sam Raimi and director Gil Kenan reimagine and contemporize the classic tale about a family whose suburban home is invaded by angry spirits.
 When the terrifying apparitions escalate their attacks and take the youngest daughter, the family must come together to rescue her.